 For its first edition, the Specialised course on Electricity Markets will focus on the state of EU electricity market design, and engage participants in a deep-dive discussion around the role of long-term support schemes covering system needs, including adequacy, flexibility, and reliability.

-The objective of this course is to provide participants with an understanding of the recent evolutions in the EU electricity Regulation and State Aid framework, and examine the challenges arising from the growing role of capacity mechanisms and flexibility support schemes.
+The objective of this course is to provide participants with an understanding of the recent evolutions in the EU electricity Market and State Aid framework, and examine the challenges arising from the growing role of capacity mechanisms and flexibility support schemes.

 The course will answer the following questions: